-Head Lice InfestationHead lice are small, wingless, blood-sucking insects.
-They live in the hair on your head and feed off the blood from your scalp.
-A louse (a s...
+Head Lice InfestationHead lice are small, wingless, blood-sucking insects that live in the hair on your head and feed off the blood from your scalp.

 - Auto Immune Conditions